PUBLISHED ON: 19 June 2017

 The failure to enforce health and hygiene laws creates a toxic mix for people in Bali — local community members and visitors alike.
 If you care about animals, value your health and especially if you have kids, it's important you know this so you can make informed decisions about what you eat when in Bali.

-Animals Australia is lobbying the Bali Government to secure the enforcement of laws in Bali to better protect animals and people.
+Animals Australia is working with the Bali Government to secure the enforcement of laws in Bali to better protect animals and people.

 What you can do to eat safely in Bali